achi08rbb/nfl_project/setup/README.md

 ```

-    xi.
 You can now navigate within the container as you would in your own local setup

 - Make sure to run the following inside the airflow worker container so you could use gsutil (within airflow container) later: